ga4gh/htsget-refserver/README.md

 ### Configuration - "variants" object

-Under the `htsget` property, the `variants` object overrides settings for variants-related data and endpoints.
+Under the `htsgetConfig` property, the `variants` object overrides settings for variants-related data and endpoints.
 The following properties can be set:

 * `enabled` (boolean): if true, the server will set up variants-related routes (ie. `/variants/{id}`, `/variants/service-info`).
 True by default.
 * `dataSourceRegistry` (object): allows the server to serve variant data from multiple cloud or local storage sources by mapping request object id patterns to registered data sources.
 A single `sources` property contains an array of data sources.
 For each data source, the following properties are required: